Tips for how to clean your emerald ring and emerald jewelry at home and caring for emeralds

 If you are at home and after cleaning your emerald ring it shows flaws not seen before, don’t worry.
 The problem can easily be corrected with the sharp tip of a toothpick.
 Here’s how: Pick up a tiny drop of baby oil (must be cedar oil but baby oil is acceptable and safe) and just touch the emerald only on the affected spot and wait for few minutes, while longer the time much better, overnight is perfect; the oil will go inside of the flaw and refresh it.
 Clean the remaining oil from the surface of the stone with a soft napkin or tissue, being careful do not spread the oil onto the rest of the gemstone.
 (See photos below).

 If you did not purchase your emerald from us, I will give you the same advice that any other jeweler would give you about how to clean your emerald jewelry: Do not use ultrasonic or steam cleaning machines.
 Use only soapy water.
-If your emerald has visible large oiled or synthetic filled cracks or pits, it is possible for the oil to leak out and the cracks or the natural flaws coming to the surface to become more visible.
+If your emerald has visible large oiled or synthetic filled cracks or pits, it is possible for the oil to leak out and the synthetic cracks filled become more visible.
 Remember, it is not the emerald that is fragile, but the unstable enhancements.

 Emeralds from all sources generally contain internal tiny fissures, imperfections considered as a part of the flaws, and emerald mining processes, such as the use of explosives and heavy machinery excavation, plus jewelry manufacturing and fashioning can cause additional fractures as well.
 The filling of such surface-reaching features to make them less visible has been practiced for centuries, but if it weren’t for these enhancements, we wouldn’t know our gemstones as we do today, but would wear them as amulets and rocks like the Incas or Colombian aborigines before Christopher Columbus’ time.